Shift3/standards-and-practices/code-quality/continuous-integration/README.md

 # Continous Integration

 ## What service do we use?

 [CircleCI](http://circleci.com)

 It provides the least barrier to entry to get it up and running, since it’s on the cloud and not self-hosted like TeamCity or Jenkins.
 It also has the cheapest plans if we decided to upgrade from the Free Tier.

-## How to do I access it?
+## How do I access it?

 TBD (need to talk to Greg about creating a company account)

 ### Configuration

 CircleCI allows us to provide a `yml` configuration file that will do all of the work for us.
 It needs to be present in the following directory:

 `repo/.circleci/config.yml`

 You can grab an example config from [here](circle_ci_config.yml).
 Just change the values of the following (if needed):

-* `build.docker.image`: Change this to the image that you need to build your project.
+- `build.docker.image`: Change this to the image that you need to build your project.
 If you're using an AWS ECR image, you can pull it in as well.
 [Docs](https://circleci.com/blog/aws-ecr-auth-support/)
-* `build.image.steps`: Change the steps to fit your project needs.
+- `build.image.steps`: Change the steps to fit your project needs.
 Read below for information about caching dependencies.
-* `deploy.run`: Change this if deploying to something other than `Elastic Beanstalk`
+- `deploy.run`: Change this if deploying to something other than `Elastic Beanstalk`

 The majority of the terms in the config are tool agnostic and pretty straightforward.
 However there two things that need more information.